Top WordPress Web Developers in Canada

 Bonus tip: before launch, get as many other people as possible to test the website (on their real devices).
 Doing this might reveal some issues that you would have never discovered on your own.

-We use Elementor, which is one of the most flexible and user-friendly website builders on WordPress.
+We primarily use Elementor, which is one of the most flexible and user-friendly website builders on WordPress.
 As a result of its flexibility and ease-of-use, along with other nuances within WordPress, some developers have a tough time getting their Elementor website to load quickly or prevent glitches.

 However, if you’re using Elementor correctly and implementing all of the other best practices in WordPress, you’ll end up with a blazing fast website that functions reliably.